ravazque/vectors/modular-vectors/docs/README.md

-# Vectors V2 - Dynamic Vector Library in C (Modular)
+# Vectors - Dynamic Vector Library in C (Modular Approach)

 Modular implementation of dynamic vectors in C, similar to C++ `std::vector`, with separate files per type.